 There isn’t necessarily a correlation between state and local sales tax rates.
-For example, Alabama has a fairly low 4 percent state sales tax rate, but it also has the highest average local sales tax rate at 5.10 percent.
-Depending on the city district, the local sales tax in Alabama ranges between 5 and 11 percent.
+For example, Alabama has a fairly low 4% state sales tax rate, but it also has the highest average local sales tax rate at 5.10%.
+Depending on the city district, the local sales tax in Alabama ranges between 5% and 11%.

 Combined State Taxes

 When you want an accurate picture of a state’s sales tax, look at the combined sales tax rate.
 The combined sales tax rate includes both the state and local sales tax ranges.
-The Tax Foundation Study found that Louisiana has the highest combined sales tax rate at 10.02 percent, followed by Tennessee at 9.46 percent and Arkansas at 9.41 percent.
+The Tax Foundation Study found that Louisiana has the highest combined sales tax rate at 10.02%, followed by Tennessee at 9.46% and Arkansas at 9.41%.

 States Exempt From Sales Tax